top of page

 Information exploration is emphasised through interaction and questioning based on inquiry models.
 The processes of searching, downloading, and streaming results will turn the information into a small pool of data.
 By interacting, analysing, and evaluating the digital contents, the questions posed in the instructional tasks engage learners to critically consume and analyse the information.
 The inquiries derived from their existing knowledge branch out through reading and writing.
 The relationships of the ideas can be visualised through reading when the answers are written, which will engage the learners to think critically in problem-solving.

-1. Based on WeCWI-related past research, WBI is suitable to be integrated into the content development of a report writing course after reviewing its course content and the existing English courses.
+1. Based on past research on WeCWI, WBI can be integrated into the content development of a report writing course after reviewing its course content and the existing English courses.

-2. This course focusses on developing the learners’ writing competency to produce a research report.
+1. This course focuses on developing the learners’ writing competency to produce a research report.

-3. The development of WBI via the WeCWI framework is supported by UiTM students' and instructors' needs, which is recommended to be integrated with the BEL422 Report Writing course.
+2. The needs of UiTM students and instructors support the development of WBI via the WeCWI framework.
+It is recommended that it be integrated with the BEL422 Report Writing course.

-4. Most of the Faculty of Civil Engineering students prefer to study the topic of Reinforced Concrete Steel Fibers (SFRC) through a website as an instructional tool developed based on the WeCWI framework.
+2. Most Faculty of Civil Engineering students prefer to study the topic of Reinforced Concrete Steel Fibers (SFRC) through a website as an instructional tool developed based on the WeCWI framework.

-5. Learners' literacy development has been enhanced through the instructional tasks and media available on the WeCWI-enabled instructional tool that focusses on free reading, enterprises, and a guided writing approach.
+1. The instructional tasks and media available on the WeCWI-enabled instructional tool, which focuses on free reading, enterprises, and a guided writing approach, have enhanced learners' literacy development.

-6. Blogger is chosen as the platform for developing web-based instructional tools due to its interface design's suitability and flexibility, which can be integrated with widgets and hypertext.
+3. Blogger is chosen as the platform for developing web-based instructional tools due to its suitability and flexibility in interface design, which can be integrated with widgets and hypertext.

-9. Sensing learners can significantly write better and think more critically after using widgetised instructional tools.
+1. Sensing learners can write better and think more critically after using widgetised instructional tools.

 bottom of page